 CCJ Settled Within the Last 6 Months

-This is the most sensitive period.
+This is usually the most sensitive period.

 READY TO GET STARTED?